-- It reared its unwelcome head after the earthquake in Japan, a pillar of the global capitalist economy; it resulted in the outright kidnapping of children from Haiti, less able to defend itself against such predation.
+- It reared its unwelcome head after the recent earthquake in Japan, a pillar of the global capitalist economy; it resulted in the outright kidnapping of children from Haiti, less able to defend itself against such predation.

 - As such, adoption can be seen as an invasive “first step”; the avant-garde of humanitarian imperialism.

 - The nationalistic/fascistic sense of being “paternal” to lesser countries was thus echoed in the family structure in which the children of these places were literally “taken in/under the wing” against their will.

 - The advocates for this worldview became famous for their mediation of such a view; this remains a primary motivator for adoption today.

 Harry Holt, Pearl S. Buck [pictured], Reece’s Rainbow

 Socially constructing “orphans” as perfectable citizens

 Beyond all of the pseudo- and proto-adoption practices described so far, the ability to purchase children goes back to the early part of last century, and remains the logical conclusion of the mythologized underpinnings of adoption.